Since 2009, in an effort to improve their health, many British people have stubbed out their last cigarette in favour of e-cigarettes.

 The issue with e-cigarettes is that many rules and laws are yet to catch up with their use, so specific guidelines are often hard to find so do your research before you book or at the very least, travel.

 It's important to note that missed flights, holidays or costs as a result of being detained for carrying banned or restricted substance, will not be covered by your travel insurance.
-If in doubt, contact your tour operator, airport or the Foreign and Commonwealth Office before you travel to check that you're following the rules.
+If in doubt, contact your tour operator, airport or the Foreign, Commonwealth & Development Office before you travel to check that you're following the rules.

 Direct Travel offer travel insurance for a range of holiday types and activities from winter sports, cruise cover and even backpacker insurance!
 We have an option for almost any holiday and traveller, so get a quote today.